-A used vehicle with as few owners as possible is the most desirable, especially for one that's only a few years old.
+A used vehicle with as a few owners as possible is the most desirable, especially for one that's only a few years old.

-Many previous owners over a short period might suggest a car has skipped regular maintenance or generally mistreated.
+Many previous owners over a short period might suggest a car skipped regular maintenance or was generally mistreated.
 For older vehicles, at least three or four owners are relatively typical.
 But check that there are some service records.

 Why are you selling?

 This simple question can give several clues about whether you want to proceed with the sale.
 The most straightforward answers are the best: we don't need this one anymore because we needed something bigger/smaller/nicer/etc.

 Be wary of long-winded or complicated answers.
 An honest seller should have a relatively concise reply.

 Someone who takes good care of their vehicle will likely have at least some insight into its maintenance history.

 That includes everything from oil changes, brake pad replacements, paintwork, and tire and wheel repairs.
 The most meticulous owners will even have receipts from the light bulb and floor mat replacements.
 Look for these vehicles.